Ayjent/SchwurveTest/docs/source/geometry.rst

 .. image:: ../_static/GeometryInputSettings.png

 These settings are specific to the Schwurve Geometry Nodetrees allowing you to modify inputs of those Nodetrees in realtime and change the desired Schwurve set-up.

+.. _Schwurve Nodes Inputs:

+.. _Cloth Sim Settings:

+Cloth Sim Settings
+^^^^^^^^^^^^^^^^^^

+.. image:: ../_static/ClothSim-Geometry-Settings.png

 You can also modify the Cloth Sim Settings in realtime above the Geometry Settings once you have generated the Schwurve Set Up.

-.. image:: ../_static/ClothSim-Geometry-Settings.png

-.. _Schwurve Nodes Inputs:

 Schwurves Nodes Inputs
 ^^^^^^^^^^^^^^^^^^^^^^